ChaitanyaSakhare/hello-world/README.md

 # hello-world
-My first repository on GitHub
+My first repository on GitHub, hi my name is chaitanya, i stay in pune